 - losing sleep to engage in work projects or finish tasks

-- obsession with work-related success
+- being obsessed with work-related success

-- intense fear of failure at work
+- having intense fear of failure at work

-- paranoia about work-related performance
+- being paranoid about work-related performance

-- disintegration of personal relationships because of work
+- disintegrating personal relationships because of work

 - working to cope with feelings of guilt or depression